appium/appium/docs/en/writing-running-appium/tutorial/swipe/swipe-troubleshoot-guide.md

 swipeScreen(): screenSize: {375,667}
 ```

-2. With Android enable 'Show Taps' and 'Pointer location' in 'Settings
+2. In Android enable 'Show Taps' and 'Pointer location' in 'Settings
    -> System -> Developer options -> Input tab' to see touches visually.
-3. Check swipe manually using same start and end points.
+3. Check swipe manually using the same start and end points.

 ### Android: 'UIScrollable' swipe